charlie-vf/genshin-recipes-blog-api/README.md

     - Beneath the repository name, click 'Code' and copy the clone HTTPS
     - Open your preferred IDE & navigate into the working directory you wish to clone into
     - Type 'git clone', paste the copied HTTPS & press enter

+- To setup with external database and image cloud storage:
     - Visit ElephantSQL.com and create/login to your account
     - Select 'Create New Instance', choose a name, select TinyTurtle & tags can be left blank
     - Select the region which aligns with your location
     - Click 'review' to check information, then click 'Create Instance'
-- Navigate to this new database and copy the database URL
+    - Navigate to this new database and make note of the database URL
     - Visit Cloudinary.com and create/login to your account
-- Navigate to your Dashboard and copy your API Environment Variable
+    - Navigate to your Dashboard and make note of your API Environment Variable

 In Heroku:

 - Login/Create a new account
 - Select New App
 - Choose App name and region
-- Select Deploy & link to GitHub repository
+- Select Deploy & link to correct GitHub repository
 - Manually deploy site (can choose automatic deployment after this, if desired)
 - Select Settings -> Reveal Config Vars
 - Add the following:
     - ALLOWED_HOST: URL for deployed API site
-    - CLIENT_ORIGIN: URL for deployed client site
+    - CLIENT_ORIGIN: URL for deployed client site (if created)
-    - CLIENT_ORIGIN_DEV: URL for client site active workspace
+    - CLIENT_ORIGIN_DEV: URL for client site active workspace (if created)
     - CLOUDINARY_URL: your Cloudinary API Environment Variable
     - DATABASE_URL: your ElephantSQL database URL
     - SECRET_KEY: the secret key you created in your workspace env.py file (see below)

 In the project workspace:

+- Install django with the command 'pip3 install 'django<4''
+- Install Cloudinary with the command 'pip3 install django-cloudinary-storage'
+- Install Pillow with the command 'pip3 install Pillow'
 - Install psycopg2 with the command 'pip3 install dj_database_url==0.5.0 psycopg2' to allow you to connect to your external database on ElephantSQL
 - Install gunicorn with command 'pip3 install gunicorn django-cors-headers'
 - In env.py (create if haven't already), add 'import os' and add: